starlinglab/authenticated-attributes/README.md

 ## Timestamping

 Attestations are timestamped with [OpenTimestamps](https://opentimestamps.org/).
 This requires Internet access and takes about one second to finish.
-At first only the incomplete proof is stored (indicated by `timestamp.upgraded` being `false`), but the proof can be upgraded at a later date.
+At first only the incomplete proof is stored (indicated by `timestamp.ots.upgraded` being `false`), but the proof can be upgraded at a later date.

 The timestamp serves to prove that the attestation was not made after `attestation.timestamp`, within the several hours long error bars afforded by the system.
 In practice, this means `attestation.timestamp` is provably accurate to about a day interval.